usgs-makerspace/wbeep-viz/README.md

 key.
 This has to match the name of the 'source-layer' in the tiles, and the name is defined by the person creating the tiles.
 So, it sometimes changes.
 If you find that a layer is not showing as expected, check that the 'source-layer' has the correct name.

+### Vector Inspector
 How do you know the name of the 'source-layer?'
 Well, it is not totally straight-forward.
-A way that works is to us a handy program called, Vector Inspector https://stevage.github.io/vector-inspector/ .
+A way that works is to use a handy program called, Vector Inspector https://stevage.github.io/vector-inspector/ .
 'Vector Inspector' will give the name of the 'source-layer' as shown circled in the image below.
 ![alt text](./markDownImages/VectorInspector.png "Image of Vector Inspector")

-Okay the above information should get your map working.
-However, if for some reason you chose to go 'old school' and run the tiles from a local source, there are a few things you need to know.
-1) Get the map tiles and add them to the project
-2) Check that URLs for the tiles are correct
-3) Start run the tile server

-#### Wait!
-Important to know: Local tiles and AWS tiles are DIFFERENT!
+#### Important to know: Local tiles and AWS tiles are DIFFERENT!
-Before we go on, I need to explain something.
-The environment on your local machine is different from that on AWS.
+Ypu may have asked yourself the question, can I run a set of tiles that I have on my local machine, or do I have to grab the tiles from AWS S3?
+The answer to your question is YES!
+You can run tiles from your local machine.
+However, you need to know that the environment on your local machine is different from that on AWS.
 There are two important differences:

-First, on AWS, the built application (the contents of the 'dist' folder) is stored in a Simple Storage Service (S3) 'bucket.'
+First, on AWS, the tiles are stored in a Simple Storage Service (S3) 'bucket.'
 We have told AWS to 'serve' the contents of that bucket so that they may be used as a website.
-This is possible because AWS uses a simple web server to deliver the content of the bucket to a web browser.
+This is possible because AWS uses a simple web (HTTP) server to deliver the contents of the bucket to a web browser.
 On your local machine, the Vue framework provides a development server that delivers the content to a browser.

 Second, since AWS is a web resource, all the content on AWS has a URL.

-These two things combine to influence the way our application runs in each environment.
+These two things combine to influence the way tiles are served runs in each environment.
 First, as we discuss in a moment, Mapbox-gl requires map tiles to be identified by as a web resource.
 That means it needs the tiles to have a URL in order to use them.
 This is fine on AWS, as all the resources have URLs, however locally this will require us to use a tile server to generate a URL from which Mapbox-gl can fetch the tiles.
 Secondly, while all the resources on